 (6) Assure that adequate procedures are provided for public participation where appropriate under this article;

-(8) Assure that the coal production essential to the nation's energy requirements and to the state's economic and social well-being is provided.
+(8) Assure that the coal production essential to the nation's energy requirements and to the State's economic and social well-being is provided; and

-(c) In recognition of these findings and purposes, the Legislature hereby vests authority in the director of the division of environmental protection to:
+(c) In recognition of these findings and purposes, the Legislature vests authority in the secretary of the Department of Environmental Protection to:

 (1) Administer and enforce the provisions of this article as it relates to surface mining to accomplish the purposes of this article;